AbdallahAyman/Yugioh/README.md

 # Yugioh

-Note: Exceptions (errors) appear on console not on a GUI dialogue
+Exceptions thrown for game rules appear on console/terminal not on a GUI dialogue